meaghanlewis/manager-guide/README.md

 I aim to continuously learn and improve, so that I can do my best, and enable my teammates do their best too.
 With that being said, I welcome all feedback.
 Let me know if there are things that I can be doing to make the team better.
 And I will provide you regular feedback as well.

+## My role
+As an EM, I am committed to:
+- Helping the team ship often and on time
+- Helping to define what success looks like on the team
+- Removing blockers from the team
+- Providing regular feedback
+- Setting goals with you to advance your career at GitHub
+- Finding opportunities to challenge you
+- Providing 2 formal performance reviews per year

 ## Resources
 - [1:1s](https://github.com/meaghanlewis/manager-guide/tree/master/1-1s)
 - [Team meetings](https://github.com/meaghanlewis/manager-guide/blob/master/Meetings/README.md)